Palace of Justice, Brussels: Damage and renovation (1945–present)

 The Palace of Justice on a pre-1944 postcard.
 Note the lower dome.

-At the end of the Second World War, on the eve of the liberation of Brussels, the retreating German forces started a fire in the Palace of Justice in order to destroy it, as well as the legal records it contained.
-As a result, the cupola collapsed and part of the building was heavily damaged.
-The explosion of a V-1 rocket in the Rue des Minimes two months later caused additional damage.
-In 1947, the restoration work was entrusted to the architect-engineer and custodian of the Palace, Albert Storrer.
-By 1948, most of the building was repaired, and the cupola was rebuilt 2.5 m higher than the original, whose somewhat flat shape had previously been criticised.
+On the eve of the liberation of Brussels at the end of the Second World War, the retreating German forces started a fire in the Palace of Justice in an attempt to destroy it and the legal records it contained.
+As a result, the cupola collapsed and part of the building was severely damaged.
+Two months later, the explosion of a V-1 rocket in the Rue des Minimes caused further damage.
+In 1947, the restoration work was entrusted to the architect-engineer and palace's custodian Albert Storrer.
+By 1948, most of the building had been repaired, and the cupola rebuilt 2.5 m higher than the original, whose somewhat flat shape had previously been criticised.

-Renovations on the building have been in progress since 1984.
-These renovations pertain to the repair and strengthening of the roof structure and the walls, as well as putting a new layer on the gilded cupola.
-In 2002–03, the roofing was renewed and the structural structure was repaired and reinforced.
-On 1 September 2003, the protective foil was removed from the dome, thus becoming once again an eye-catcher in the skyline of Brussels.
-Progress is slow, however, and in 2013, it was reported that the decade-old scaffolding was so rusted and unsafe that the scaffolding itself was in need of renovation.
+Renovations to the building have been in progress since 1984.
+These renovations have focused on repairing and strengthening the roof structure and walls, as well as adding a new layer to the gilded cupola.
+In 2002–03, the roof was replaced and the structure repaired and reinforced.
+On 1 September 2003, the protective foil was removed from the dome, making it once again an eye-catcher on the Brussels skyline.
+Progress has been slow, however, and in 2013, it was reported that the decade-old scaffolding was so rusted and unsafe that it was in need of renovation itself.

-Since the end of the 20th century, many jurisdictions have successively left the Palace of Justice on the grounds that it no longer meets the criteria required for the exercise of contemporary justice, particularly in terms of the required workspace.
-The Government of the Brussels-Capital Region ended up issuing two designations orders, on 3 May 2001 and on 28 February 2008, "Because of its historical, artistic and technical interest".
-In 2008, a proposal was made for the building's recognition as a World Heritage Site by UNESCO.
+Since the end of the 20th century, many jurisdictions have vacated the Palace of Justice on the grounds that it no longer meets the criteria required for the exercise of justice, particularly in terms of the necessary workspace.
+The government of the Brussels-Capital Region issued two designation orders, on 3 May 2001 and on 28 February 2008, "Because of its historical, artistic and technical interest".
+In 2008, a proposal was made for the building to be recognised as a World Heritage Site by UNESCO.
 In 2016, the World Monuments Fund placed the courthouse on its list of endangered monuments.
-In 2018, following the collapse of part of the ceiling, Jean de Codt, first president of the Court of Cassation and highest magistrate in the country, spoke openly in the media to demand additional financial resources to ensure the building's sustainability and the safety of those who work there.
-Several plans have followed to find solutions to the dilapidated rooms and to security problems, but the work is expected to last for many more years, leaving the building's future uncertain.
-As of 2022, additional renovation plans have been announced, with completion expected for "2024 or 2025".
-In November 2024, the Federal Government announced that the first scaffolding on the building would be removed by the end of the year, with remaining scaffolding to be dismantled by 2030.
+Following the collapse of part of the ceiling in 2018, Jean de Codt, the first president of the Court of Cassation and the country's highest magistrate, publicly demanded additional financial resources to ensure the building's sustainability and the safety of its occupants.

+Although several plans have followed to address the dilapidated state of the rooms and security issues, the work is expected to continue for many more years, leaving the building's future uncertain.
+In 2022, further renovation plans were announced, with completion expected for "2024 or 2025".
+In November 2024, the federal government announced that the first scaffolding would be removed by the end of the year, with the rest to be dismantled by 2030.
+This deadline was later pushed back to 2035.